anuvrat-umich/643_wk2/README.md

 - Matplotlib library
 - Pytest library

 Make sure you have these dependencies installed before running the code.
-Install using 'pip install -r 643_wk2/src/requirements.txt'
+Install using `pip install -r 643_wk2/src/requirements.txt`

 ## Sample code to execute